harshy1718/Selection_Sort/README.md

 # Function Description

+In this function we go through the array and find the minimum element and then replace it with the first element and then with second element and so on

     void selectionsort(int array[], int size) {

-// in this function we go through the array and find the minimum element and then replace it with the first element and then with second element and so on

     for (int i = 0; i < size; i++) {
         int mini = array[i];
         int minindex = i;